Alaska Appraisal State Requirements

-The information contained below is designed to provide a summary of the minimum education, experience, and examination requirements established by the District of Columbia Board of Appraisers.
+The information contained below is designed to provide a summary of the minimum education, experience, and examination requirements established by the Alaska Board of Certified Real Estate Appraisers.

-We recommend that you contact the Board for more detailed information and for any law or regulation changes which may have occurred.
+The information provided below can be found on the Board’s website.
+However, we recommend you contact the Real Estate Appraisal Board for more detailed information and for any changes which may have occurred in the Administrative Code.

 - For Certified Residential level: Provide proof of satisfactory completion of either a 2 year associates degree or higher, OR a total of 21 semester hours consisting of: English Composition; Principles of Economics, (either Macro or Micro); Finance; Algebra; Geometry or higher mathematics; Statistics; Computer Science; and either Business Law or Real Estate Law